anthonybturner/NQueens/README.md

 NQueens
 =======

-NQueens solver algorithm.
-It finds empty spaces for all queens with out any of the Queens intersecting Diagonally, Horizontally, or Verticall.
+A NQueens solver algorithm.
+This program finds empty spaces for a given number of queens.
+The queens do not intersect with other queens diagonally, horizontally, nor verticaly.